kevinswiber/pipeworks/README.md

 ### pipes

 Pipes are the modular component of pipeworks.
-Pipes are fitted together to form a pipeline.
+Fit pipes together to form a pipeline.

 They have the following signature: `function([arguments], next)`.
 Pipes can take any number of arguments you wish to pass.
 However, it's common to use a single `context` variable as a record to pass state between steps in the execution pipeline.
 The last parameter passed to a pipe is a reference to the next function in the pipeline.
 Pipes should always end with a call to `next([arguments])`.